 The Board of Directors has an Audit Committee and a Compensation Committee.
-The Audit Committee is presently comprised of three (3) directors selected by the Board of Directors of the Company.
-The members of the Audit Committee are Robert E. Ivy, Christopher S. Henney, Ph.D., D.Sc, and George W. Dunbar, Jr. The Audit Committee is authorized to handle all matters which it deems appropriate regarding the Company's independent accountants and to otherwise communicate and act upon matters relating to the review and audit of the Company's books and records, including the scope of the annual audit and the accounting methods and systems to be utilized by the Company.
+The Audit Committee is presently comprised of the four (4) independent directors of the Company.
+The members of the Audit Committee are Robert E. Ivy, Christopher S. Henney, Ph.D., D.Sc, George W. Dunbar, Jr. and Dwight Winstead.
+For the fiscal year ended December 31, 2001, the Audit Committee included three (3) members, Mssrs.
+Ivy, Henney and Dunbar.
+The Audit Committee is authorized to handle all matters which it deems appropriate regarding the Company's independent accountants and to otherwise communicate and act upon matters relating to the review and audit of the Company's books and records, including the scope of the annual audit and the accounting methods and systems to be utilized by the Company.
 In addition, the Audit Committee also makes recommendations to the Board of Directors with respect to the selection of the Company's independent accountants.
-The Audit Committee held four (4) meetings during the fiscal year ended December 31, 2000.
+The Audit Committee held four (4) meetings during the fiscal year ended December 31, 2001.

 The Compensation Committee is presently comprised of two (2) directors selected by the Board of Directors of the Company.
 The members of the Compensation Committee are Dwight Winstead and George W. Dunbar, Jr. The functions of the Compensation Committee include advising the Board of Directors on officer and employee compensation.
-The Board of Directors, based on input from the Compensation Committee, establishes the annual compensation rates for the Company's executive officers.
-The Compensation Committee held four (4) meetings during the fiscal year ended December 31, 2000.
+The Board of Directors, based on input from the Compensation Committee, establishes the annual compensation for the Company's officers.
+The Compensation Committee held two (2) meetings during the fiscal year ended December 31, 2001.